michaelssavage/TastyTravel-3rdYearProject/user_manual/README.md

 When you open the _search page_ there will be five parameters that you must fill out.
 You can not progress to the map without filling them all in.
 *  You must enter your location and the mode of transport you will take.
-*  You must then enter your friend's location and mode of transport.
+*  You must then enter your friend's location and mode of transport they will take to the meet point.
 *  Finally, choose the type of place you want to meet from the dropdown menu.
 You have the option between either a Bar, Cafe, or Restaurant.